ss19rr/IASC-2p02/README.md

 ## Interactive Study Guide

-Explore my interactive study guide here!
+Explore my interactive study guide [here](2p02-Interactive-Study_Guide.html)!

 ## Interactive Genealogy

-Explore my interactive genealogy here!
+My interactive genealogy isn't ready yet!
+You will be able to explore it here when it is completed.

 ## Speculative Fiction

-### Title of the Story
+### Story Title

-Put the text of your story here
+My story isn't ready yet!
+You will be able to read it here when it is completed.

 ### Micro Essay

-Put the text of the micro essay here
+My micro essay isn't ready yet!
+You will be able to read it here when it is completed.

 ## Interactive Timeline

-Add interactive timeline here!
+My interactive timeline isn't ready yet!
+You will be able to explore it here when it is completed.